Covid 19 update

 Lessons are normally 20-30 minutes long, dependant on ability and group size, and they take place during the school day in the instrumental teaching rooms.
 Lessons start strictly on time, so it is important that pupils arrive promptly with their instrument.
 The majority of lessons are individual or paired.
 The maximum number of pupils in an instrumental lesson would be three in a singing lesson.

-Timetables vary for each teacher and are displayed on the noticeboard outside Room 20 in the Lower School Music Department and outside the practice rooms near the Caretaker’s Office.
-Pupils should check these timetables regularly and if they cannot make a lesson they can try to swap with another pupil or leave a note for their teacher in the pigeon holes outside Room 20.
+Timetables vary for each teacher and are displayed on the noticeboard outside Room Mu4 on the Kingsbury campus Music Department and outside the practice rooms near the Caretaker’s Office.
+Pupils should check these timetables regularly and if they cannot make a lesson they can try to swap with another pupil or leave a note for their teacher in the pigeon holes outside Room Mu4.
 Lessons are arranged on a rota system so that a pupil will not miss the same lesson each week.
 If a significant difficulty is encountered with clashing lesson times this needs to be brought to the attention of the Instrumental Manager.
 Sixth formers may have a fixed lesson time to coincide with free periods.

 Failure to Attend Lessons